cbjuan/juancb.es/content/authors/juancb/_index.md

   # - Visitors
 ---

 I build AI tools that make quantum computing accessible to developers.
-As AI for Quantum Product Owner at IBM Quantum, I lead products like qiskit-ibm-transpiler and Qiskit Code Assistant—an LLM trained on quantum code.
+As AI for Quantum Product Owner at IBM Quantum, I lead projects like qiskit-ibm-transpiler and Qiskit Code Assistant—an LLM trained on quantum code.

 My work sits at the intersection of quantum computing, machine learning, and open source.
 I hold IBM Master Inventor status and have contributed to tools used by millions of developers worldwide.